stokpop/event-scheduler/README.md

         .setConstantLoadTimeInSeconds("300")
         .setAnnotations("annotation")
         .setVariables(Collections.emptyMap())
-        .setTags("")
+        .setTags("tag1,tag2")
         .build();

+Properties properties = new Properties();
+properties.put("name", "value");
+properties.put(EventProperties.FACTORY_CLASSNAME_KEY, "nl.stokpop.eventscheduler.event.EventFactoryDefault");

 EventScheduler scheduler = new EventSchedulerBuilder()
         .setEventSchedulerSettings(settings)
         .setTestContext(context)
         .setAssertResultsEnabled(true)
-    .addEventProperty("myClass", "name", "value")
+        .addEvent("myEvent1", properties)
+        .addEvent("myEvent2", properties)
+        .addEvent("myEvent3", properties)
         .setCustomEvents(eventSchedule)
         .setLogger(testLogger)
+        .setEventFactoryProvider(provider)
         .build();
 ```

-Note that a lot of properties have decent defaults and do not need to be
+Note that a lot of properties of the builders have decent defaults
-called, such as the retry and keep alive properties.
+and do not need to be called, such as the retry and keep alive properties.

+When adding events, each event can have its own properties.
+That makes it possible
+to configure multiple Wiremock event that use different Wiremock urls for instance.

+The `addEvent` accepts a unique event name and the properties for that particular event.
+Also, the event factory class needs to be provided via the `EventProperties.FACTORY_CLASSNAME_KEY`,
+so the events can be dynamically instantiated based on the availability on the classpath
+of the `EventFactory` and `Event` implementation classes.

 Then call these methods at the appropriate time:

 ### scheduler.beforeTest()